 Open Space, Private.
-Usable open space adjoining and directly accessible to a dwelling unit, reserved for the exclusive use of residents of the dwelling unit and their guests.
+A uUsable open space adjoining and directly accessible to a dwelling unit, reserved for the exclusive use of residents of the dwelling unit and their guests_and which is any of the following (Also see Section 2.04.356 RM District-Multi-Family Dwellings, Requirements for Open-Space.)